pyne/pyne/docs/usersguide/r2s.rst

 Build the model using Trelis (TM) and set material group and export to `geom_without_material.h5m`.

 Prepare material library, build material library.
-The material lib is then generated in file "example_material_lib.h5".
+The material library is then generated in file "example_material_lib.h5".

 .. code-block:: bash